-- Objects other than food shall not be packed inside food packages, except for the purposes of food quality or standard preservation such as desiccators, oxygen absorber, etc., in separate packages; seasonings or consuming accessories (such as plastic spoon, chopsticks, measuring spoon, etc.). - Objects other than food may be packed with the food packages, but only if they do not pose a risk to humans or mislead consumers that those objects can be eaten.
+- Objects other than food shall not be packed inside food packages, except for the purposes of food quality or standard preservation (e.g., desiccators and oxygen absorber in separate packages); seasonings or consuming accessories (e.g., plastic spoons, chopsticks, and measuring spoons). - Objects other than food may be packed with the food packages but only if they do not pose a risk to humans or mislead consumers that those objects can be eaten.